Qwysam/BLE_NUS_Tools/README.md

 ## 📨 Data exchange format
   Board-App Exchange
-Data exchanges between the board and the app happen in a byte stream format with first two bytes of the first chunk representing the length of the whole string in the Big Endian format.
+Data exchanges between the board and the app happens in a byte stream format with first two bytes of the first chunk representing the length of the whole message in the Big Endian format.
 This is done because payload is usually bigger then the MTU(Maximum Transmission Unit) and needs to be sent in several chunks, which are accumulated and concatenated by the app.
-The information from the board gets passed directly to the server application(not included in the repository).
-The application in this repository is not responsble for encoding or decoding data from the board.
+The information from the board gets passed to the server application(not included in the repository) after formatting.
+The application in this repository is not responsble for encoding the data sent to the board, but will format the data recieved from the board to a UTF-8 JSON string with a "payload" attribute before sending it to the server.

   App-Server Exchange
 Data exchange between the server and the app also happens in a UTF-8 JSON format.
 There are two tags a server can use: "internal" to transfer commands and "datapipe" to transfer data directly to the board.
 To each command the app will generate and send to the server information in the "response" tag.